CachyOS/linux-cachyos/README.md

 If you want to add our repositories manually, you must check the compatibility of the CPU with cachyos repositories.

+> [!NOTE]
-> If you are using the script above to add cachyos repositories, you can skip
+> If you are using the script above to add CachyOS repositories, you can skip
 > the check.

 #### 1. Check support by running the following the command